shabeer-syed/acesinehrs/_pages/starterguide.md

 * Make sure to add an extra variable to each data file to label the original data source (HES, CPRD clinical) before saving it.

 ## Data cleaning and code standardisation
 Most large EHR files contain various types of errors, such as missing values, inconsistent formats, or invalid entries.
-Data cleaning the  ensures consistency across different variables and datasets.
-It involves standardizing formats, resolving inconsistencies, and handling missing values.
-Consistent data is crucial for accurate analysis and interpretation of ACEs indicators.
+Data cleaning ensures consistency across different variables and datasets.

 * Clean and remove any punctuations, white spaces or trailing alphanumeric from data fields with relevant codes